-The array_filter() is a built-in PHP function used to filter elements from an array using a built-in PHP function or a custom user-defined callback function.
-This function is used to remove elements from a PHP array that don’t match the given criteria.
+PHP provides a multitude of powerful functions for manipulating arrays, and one such function is the PHP array_filter() function to filter array data.
+In this article, you will learn how the array_filter() function filters elements from an array by key or value using a built-in PHP function or a custom user-defined callback function based on a specified condition.
+For example, this function is used to remove elements from a PHP array that don’t match the given criteria.

 array_filter(array, callback, flag);

-The array_filter() function takes two arguments, an array, and a callback function.
-The array argument is the array that needs to be filtered.
+The PHP array_filter() function takes two arguments: an array and a filter callback function.
+The PHP array argument is the array that we want to filter.
 The callback argument is the function that will be used to determine which elements should be removed from the array.

-The array_filter() function passes each value of an input array to the callback function.
-If the callback function returns true, the current value from array is returned into the result array otherwise not.
+The array_filter() function passes each value of an input array to the callback function in PHP.
+If the callback function returns true, the current value from array is returned into the result array; otherwise, not.
 The callback function has to return a true or false value.

 This function is available in PHP since version 4.0.6.